wendazhou/cds-bootcamp/doc/README.md

 - In the same terminal, run `ssh-copy-id b-2-1`.
 This will upload the keys from the agent to the burst instance.
 - Check that you can now login from your laptop (`ssh burstinstance` after setting the configuration correctly).

+You only need to do this procedure once, after which your keys will be saved to the GCP filesystem.
+For the following times, you can simply change your `~/,ssh/config` and log in from your laptop after requesting the GCP instance.

 ## GCP Bursting Instance information

 The GCP bursting instances are equipped with access to the shared filesystem on GCP, which is persistent